emilwallner/Corewar/README.md

 This inspired A. K. Dewdney to coin the idea for Core War.

 The idea was simple.
-Compete by designing viruses to overtake a computer.
-You win by protecting your own program, overwrite opponents program and find clever ways to spread your code.
+You compete by designing viruses to overtake a computer.
+You win by protecting your own program and overwriting your opponent's programs.
 This is all happening on a virtual computer.
 Think, a mini computer within a computer.

 This is what is looks like in action.